If you have ever wondered why your laptop heats up when you play games or why it uses more power than usual, I am here to help you figure things out.

 I’ll start with the possible culprit behind this behavior: a dedicated graphics card.

-If your laptop has one of these then it is the most likely cause for the overheating and such.
+If your laptop has one of these, it is the most likely cause for overheating and such.
 But how do you know for sure?
 Well, keep on reading!

 In this article, I am going to address the question given above.